machinewrapped/gpt-subtrans/readme.md

 The program works by dividing the subtitles up into small batches and sending each one to Chat GPT in turn.
 It is likely to take a long time to complete, and can potentially make hundreds of API calls.

-By default The translated subtitles will be written to a new SRT file with the suffix -ChatGPT added to the original filename, in the same directory.
+By default The translated subtitles will be written to a new SRT file with the suffix -GPT added to the original filename, in the same directory.

 For more control over the translation process it is recommended to use an IDE such as VS Code.